Comfortable, Affirming, Online

 - Accommodating - Type in the chat, turn on live captions, stim freely, turn off your video, and share input via email—ask for what you need at any time!

 - Holistic - I account for factors like masking and influences of your race, culture, and gender in your life.
-This helps avoid missing diagnoses for people who get missed by traditional approaches.
+This helps avoid missing diagnoses for people who get overlooked by traditional approaches.

 Having a provider you can be comfortable with matters.
 Learn more about my identities and values here.